tjknoth/cse130-web/lectures/00-hello.md

     1. "Raise your hand" in zoom and I will call on you
     2. Type into zoom chat
 - Please do not use public Zoom chat for random commentary, it's distracting
 - Same if I ask you a question
-- I will split you into breakout rooms for small-group discussion
-    - Same group throughout the quarter (hopefully)
-    - You'll be sent to the room and back automatically
-    - Let's test that!

-Lectures will also be recorded and published on canvas
+Lectures will also be recorded and published on canvas and/or [podcast](https://podcast.ucsd.edu/)